 - Supports storage of books in Google Drive and organizing of books by authors, series or other attributes.

-You can install FBReader ebook reader from the official repository or by typing the below command in terminal.
+You can install the FBReader ebook reader from the official repository or by typing the below command in the terminal.

 - Okular supports various document formats like PDF, Postscript, DjVu, CHM, XPS, ePub and others.